-For me writing about food and drink is primarily a creative outlet.
-Since I stopped working full time in professional kitchens, it started off as making some nice things to eat, then maybe matching it with a glass of beer or wine, writing about it and posting.
-Now I’m extremely lucky that it has grown into something a little more than a hobby and I’m proud now that in an extremely competitive world I have found some commercial outlets for my work.
+For me, writing about food and drink is primarily a creative outlet.
+Since I stopped working full-time in professional kitchens, it started off as making some nice things to eat, then maybe pairing them with a glass of beer or wine, writing about them, and posting.
+Now I’m extremely lucky that it has grown into something more than a hobby, and I’m proud that, in an extremely competitive world, I have found some commercial outlets for my work.

 This means an incredible amount of research and a lot of pitching ideas to fellow creatives.
 Many ideas don’t even get off the drawing board.
-A little of this gets picked up but most of the time it ends up on my blogs.
-Yes, glutton for punishment I have a foodie site as well.
-But apparently the best way to improve is to read lots of your peer’s work and to write and write and write.
-Here are the results; pub visits, foodie days out and anything else I’ve written.
+A little of this gets picked up, but most of the time it ends up on my blogs.
+Yes, a glutton for punishment, I have a foodie site as well.
+But apparently the best way to improve is to read lots of your peers’ work and to write and write and write.
+Here are the results: pub visits, foodie days out and anything else I’ve written.

 - Pub Rambles #1 Borough Market